Aboriginal reserve

 An Aboriginal reserve, also called simply reserve, was a government-sanctioned settlement for Aboriginal Australians, created under various state and federal legislation.
-Along with missions and other institutions, they were used from the 19th century to the 1960s to keep Aboriginal people separate from the white Australian population, for various reasons perceived by the government of the day.
-The Aboriginal reserve laws gave governments much power over all aspects of Aboriginal people’s lives.
+Along with missions and other institutions, they were used from the 19th century to the 1960s to keep Aboriginal people separate from the white Australian population.
+The governments passed laws related to such reserves that gave them much power over all aspects of Aboriginal people’s lives.

 Protectors of Aborigines and (later) Aboriginal Protection Boards were appointed to look after the interests of the Aboriginal people.

 History

 Aboriginal reserves were used from the nineteenth century to keep Aboriginal people separate from the white Australian population, often ostensibly for their protection.

-Protectors of Aborigines had been appointed from as early as 1836 in South Australia (with Matthew Moorhouse as the first permanent appointment as Chief Protector in 1839), with the Governor proclaiming that Aboriginal people were "to be considered as much under the safeguard of the law as the Colonists themselves, and equally entitled to the Privileges of British Subjects".
-Under the Aboriginal Orphans Ordinance 1844 the Protector was made legal guardian of "every half-caste and other unprotected Aboriginal child whose parents are dead or unknown".
+Protectors of Aborigines had been appointed from as early as 1836 in South Australia (with Matthew Moorhouse as the first permanent appointment as Chief Protector in 1839).
+The Governor proclaimed that Aboriginal people were "to be considered as much under the safeguard of the law as the Colonists themselves, and equally entitled to the Privileges of British Subjects".
+Under the Aboriginal Orphans Ordinance 1844, the Protector was made legal guardian of "every half-caste and other unprotected Aboriginal child whose parents are dead or unknown".
 Schools and reserves were set up.
-Despite these attempts at protection, Moorhouse himself presided over the Rufus River massacre in 1841.
-The office of Protector was abolished in 1856; within four years, 35 of the 42 Aboriginal reserves in South Australia had been leased to settlers.
+Despite these attempts at protection, Moorhouse presided over the Rufus River massacre in 1841.

+The office of Protector was abolished in 1856; within four years, governments had leased 35 of the 42 Aboriginal reserves in South Australia to settlers.

 In 1839 George Augustus Robinson was appointed the first Chief Protector in what is now Victoria.

-In the second half of the 19th century, in an attempt to reduce the violence on the frontiers, devastation by disease and to provide a "humane" environment for Aboriginal people, perceived as a dying race, the colonial governments passed legislation designed to "protect" them.
-The idea was that by legislating to create certain territory for Aboriginal people, the clashes over land would stop, and the Aboriginal people would become less reliant on government rations by using the land to farm.
+In the second half of the 19th century, in an attempt to reduce the violence on the frontiers, devastation by disease, and to provide a "humane" environment for Aboriginal people, perceived as a dying race, the colonial governments passed legislation designed to "protect" them.
+The idea was that by legislating to create certain territory for Aboriginal people, the clashes over land would stop.
+Officials that the Aboriginal people could farm in their reserves and become less reliant on government rations.

 Aboriginal Protection Boards were created in most colonies/states: